 Factor XIII (FXIII) is a protein composed of two catalytic A subunits and two carrier B subunits that circulates in plasma bound to fibrinogen.
 When activated, the B subunits dissociate, and activated FXIII (FXIIIa) crosslinks glutamine and lysine residues in α- and γ-chains of fibrin monomers, increasing mechanical stability of the clot.
 Additionally, FXIIIa crosslinks antifibrinolytic plasma proteins to the clot, increasing biochemical stability.
-We have discovered that FXIII mediates red blood cell retention in clots through fibrin α-chain crosslinking, which in turn mediates clot weight.
+We have discovered that FXIII mediates red blood cell retention in clots through fibrin α-chain crosslinking, which in turn mediates clot mass.
+Genetic or pharmacologic reduction of FXIII leads to the production of smaller thrombi.
 We have further shown that FXIII zymogen binds fibrinogen in circulation via residues on the fibrinogen γ-chain.
 Consequently, FXIII could be a novel therapeutic target for preventing venous thrombosis.
-We are interested in further discerning how FXIII mediates venous thrombosis, as well as evaluating potential anti-thrombotic drugs that target FXIII.
+We are interested in discerning how FXIII mediates venous thrombosis, as well as evaluating potential anti-thrombotic drugs that target FXIII.